 In this article, I will share my own experience as a Shore excursion staff and tell you about the situations that occurred during a couple of years I worked on a cruise ship in Europe and in the Caribbean.

-Please, note that the list below does not include the new protocols and measures that will become effective onboard due to the Covid-19 once the cruising gets back to normal.
+Please, note that the list below does not include the new protocols and measures that will become effective onboard due to Covid-19 once the cruising gets back to normal.
 The list below is entirely based on my own experience as a crew member and refers to the situations I personally encountered during my contracts in the Caribbean and Europe.

 1. Cruise Port Cancellations